 This is a story of love, hope, and faith encapsulated in one man’s life and his own unique philosophy of life.
-Because this is man of the living, of real flesh and blood, this story could as well be that of the next man or woman on the street.
+Because this is man of real flesh and blood, this story could as well be that of the next man or woman on the street.
 If the book inspires those finding it hard to make sense of living and life in the Diaspora not to lose hope, and hang in there, writing it will have been a worthy exercise to embark upon.

 This my second novel takes life experiences in the Diaspora to another level.
 The story traces the birth, growth, and development of a special boy child.
-Three a series of trainings and teachings by key people in his life, he grows up to be a man of means and power without equals in Africa.
+Through a series of trainings and teachings by key people in his life, he grows up to be a man of means and power without equals in Africa.
 Born to serve and save his people, he fulfills his obligations in an extra-ordinary way.
-Buy the book and read to find out about who this boy is, what his mission is specifically, and how how he actually goes about doing whatever he has to do in the pursuance of his duties. eBook publication here.
+Buy the book and read to find out about who this boy is, what his mission is specifically, and how he actually goes about doing whatever he has to do in the pursuance of his duties. eBook publication here.